Wind power in Germany: Public opinion

 In Germany, hundreds of thousands of people have invested in citizens' wind farms across the country and thousands of small and medium-sized enterprises are running successful businesses in a new sector that in 2015 employed 142,900 people and generated 12.3 percent of Germany's electricity in 2016.

-However, more recently, there has been increasing local resistance to the expansion of wind power in Germany, due to its impact on the landscape, incidences of removal of forests to build wind turbines, the emission of low frequency noise, and the negative impact on wildlife, such as birds of prey and bats.
+However, more recently, there has been increasing local resistance to the expansion of wind power in Germany, due to its impact on the landscape, incidents where patches of forest where removed to build wind turbines, the emission of low frequency noise, and the negative impact on wildlife, such as birds of prey and bats.

 Repowering

 Repowering, the replacement of first-generation wind turbines with modern multi-megawatt machines, is occurring in Germany.
 Modern turbines make better use of available wind energy and so more wind power can come from the same area of land.
 Modern turbines also offer much better grid integration since they use a connection method similar to conventional power plants.